 - Folding legs for easier storage

 - Heavy and less portable

-The Gozney Roccbox is a very well built, high-quality pizza oven.
-It’s defiantly in a competitive market but Gozney have been making commercial pizza ovens for a long time and their expertise shines through in this smaller model suitable for home use.
+The Gozney Roccbox is a very well-built, high-quality pizza oven.
+It’s definitely in a competitive market, but Gozney have been making commercial pizza ovens for a long time, and their expertise shines through in this smaller model suitable for home use.

 Gozney Roccbox First Use